PerkunasKF/msp2-games/README.md

 ## Features
 All features are responsive and intuitive:
 - **Reset** - On the top left corner there is an icon witch will reset the game any time the player wishes.
-- **Tutorial** - On the top right corner there is an icon witch will open tutorial container with the game instructions and other game features.
+- **Tutorial** - On the top right corner there is an icon witch will open tutorial container with the game instructions:
+     - On small screens it will open the tutorial icon and a game mode change button.
-- **Start/Score/Game Over** - In the middle of the screen there is the game area with four colors and the start, start button changes into the current score holder after the game starts.
-And changes into the game over indicator after the player make a mistake.
+- **Start/Score/Game Over** - In the middle of the screen there is the game area with four colors and the start button:
+     - Start button changes into the current score holder after the game starts.
+     - Start button changes into game over indicator after the player makes a mistake.
 - **Classic/Extreme** - On the left side of the screen there is a mode button after click the game mode changes from classic to extreme.
+     - Classic mode features same extending color pattern after players correct answer.
+     - Extreme mode features new extending color pattern after players correct answer.
-- **High score** - On the right side of the screen there is a better high score achieved indicator also functions as a button to open high score board.
+- **High score** - On the right side of the screen there button to open high score board.
+     - High scores board features classic game high score and extreme high score sections.
+     - Names and score are saved in local storage.
 - **Feedback** - On the bottom left corner there is and icon which will open feedback forum after clicking it.
+     - Name area requires input or send feedback.
+     - Email area requires an email to be input to send feedback.
+     - Text area requires a message to be written to send feedback.
+     - Feedback is sent to developer and user get an email with "Thank you for your feedback" message.

 [Back to top ⇧](#table-of-contents)